Skip to Content

 Word spread and more and more sellers flocked to the market – by now one of the highlights of an area becoming known for counterculture and Punk Rock, in no small thanks to Dingwalls Dance Hall, which opened in 1973.

-Planning your trip to Camden’s Markets?
+So, if you’re planning your trip to Camden’s markets?
 Here’s what you need to know.

 The Camden Market Guide